 Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 Sydney, Australia has a fascinating history and world-famous sights.
-Home to iconic Australian landmarks – like the Sydney Opera House and Sydney Harbour Bridge – a Sydney walking tour should be on every visitor’s to-do list.
+Home to iconic Australian landmarks – like the Opera House and Harbour Bridge – a Sydney walking tour should be on every visitor’s to-do list!

-The top Sydney landmarks are found in the compact Central Business District, making it easy to see the sights on foot.
-We created this self-guided free walking tour of Sydney for visitors who want to see the famous landmarks in Australia at their own pace.
+We created this self-guided free walking tour of Sydney for those who want to discover these famous spots in Australia at their own pace.

-Our easy-to-follow, free tour of Sydney is a great way to see Sydney in a day.
-We have included information on each sight and a useful Sydney walking tour map at the end of the post.
-Plus, to help visitors find their way on our walking tour in Sydney, we share step-by-step walking directions and a link to Google Maps to easily get online walking directions.
+Our easy-to-follow, free tour of Sydney is a great way to see the city in a day.
+We have included information on each sight and a useful map at the end of the post.

-Save, Pin or Bookmark our Free Walking Tour of Sydney for your vacation to Australia!
+Save, Pin or Bookmark our Sydney Free Walking Tour for your Vacation to Australia!

-View of Opera House, Sydney, Australia from Harbour Bridge Pylon
+View of Opera House, Walking Tour Sydney, Australia from Harbour Bridge Pylon

 #1 Circular Quay

-View of arriving at Circular Quay, Sydney, Australia
+View of arriving at Circular Quay, Sydney Walking Tour, Australia

 MAP.
-Circular Quay is an ideal place to start exploring the city, which is why it is the first stop on our Sydney City Tour Itinerary.
-Located on the north side of the Central Business District, Circular Quay is the beating heart of Sydney.
-A steady pulse of buses, ferries and trains transit through the harbor that is a must-see for tourists.
+Located on the north end of the CBD, Circular Quay is the beating heart of Sydney.
+A steady pulse of buses, ferries and trains transit through here, so it’s easy to reach from anywhere in the city.

-From the Circular Quay harbor, begin walking east and follow the shoreline north to the Sydney Opera House.
+From Circular Quay, begin walking east and follow the shoreline north to the…

 #2 Sydney Opera House